 WP ERP – Your Secret Tool For A Healthy Supply Chain Management of Business

-WP ERP is one of the most feature-enriched business management solutions, with three key yet separate business department modules ( HRM, CRM, Accounting).
+WP ERP is one of the most feature-enriched business management solutions, with three key yet separate business department modules ( HRM, CRM, and Accounting).

 These extensions will help you create a smart strategy regarding your Supply Chain process.
 However, along with these extensions, this plugin has some other features as well, including,